 - To determine if sonographic findings predict the risk of progression of liver disease to cirrhosis by comparing CF subjects with heterogeneous echogenicity pattern on US to those with normal echogenicity pattern on US - 2.
-To develop a data and biorepository of serum, plasma, urine and DNA to aid the investigations in ascertaining the mechanisms, consequences, genetic risk factors and biomarkers for the development of cirrhosis - To determine if there are differences in health related quality of life, pulmonary or nutritional status in children with CF who have a heterogeneous, homogeneous or cirrhosis echo pattern on US compared to those who have a normal echo pattern on US - 4.
-To determine if Doppler velocity measurements of hepatic and splenic vessels predict an increased risk for the development of cirrhosis and to characterize these parameters and their progression in children with cirrhosis at screening.
+To develop a data and biorepository of serum, plasma, urine and DNA to aid the investigations in ascertaining the mechanisms, consequences, genetic risk factors and biomarkers for the development of cirrhosis - To determine if there are differences in health related quality of life, pulmonary or nutritional status in children with CF who have a heterogeneous, homogeneous or cirrhosis echo pattern on US compared to those who have a normal echo pattern on US

-- 5. To determine if subjects with cirrhosis discovered in this study develop portal hypertension, complications of portal hypertension or worsening hepatic synthetic function during the study. - 6.
-To determine if homogeneous ultrasound progresses to either heterogeneous ultrasound or cirrhosis during the study period.
+- 4. To determine if Doppler velocity measurements of hepatic and splenic vessels predict an increased risk for the development of cirrhosis and to characterize these parameters and their progression in children with cirrhosis at screening. - 5.
+To determine if subjects with cirrhosis discovered in this study develop portal hypertension, complications of portal hypertension or worsening hepatic synthetic function during the study. - 6.
+To determine if homogeneous ultrasound progresses to either heterogeneous ultrasound or cirrhosis during the study period. - 7.
+To determine the frequency of complications of portal hypertension during the follow up in those identified with cirrhosis by year 6 of the study.

-During the 6 year duration of this study, the plan is to enroll study subjects at all of the Clinical Sites: There will be approximately 800 subjects enrolled.
+During the 9 year duration of this study, the plan is to enroll study subjects at all of the Clinical Sites: There will be approximately 800 subjects enrolled.
 Approximately 60 subjects with a heterogeneous echo pattern of the liver (HTG) on abdominal ultrasound (Group A: HTG US) will be enrolled.